Hi, and welcome to

 Musculoskeletal Physiotherapist - NHS Work

-• Optimising treatment and eventual self-management of long-term conditions such as Osteoarthritis and Chronic Pain (Primary and Secondary): to minimise the impact of such conditions, and put people back in the driver’s seat of their own lives even where a definitive ‘cure’ is not possible.
+• Optimising self-management of long-term conditions such as Osteoarthritis which can cause chronic musculoskeletal pain and functional restriction: to minimise the impact of such conditions, and put people back in the driver’s seat of their own lives, where a definitive ‘cure’ is not possible.

 • Working with patients on their recovery from self-limiting conditions such as Plantar Fasciitis, Frozen Shoulder and Sciatica: to facilitate the process of recovery, encourage the body in the process of self-healing, and promote understanding of the causes of these conditions to minimise the risk of recurrence.